naninovel/docs/docs/api/index.md

 <div class="config-table">

-Name | Type | Description
+ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name  Required parameter: parameter should always be specified">Expression</span> | String | Conditional expression.
+<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">Expression</span> | String | Conditional expression.
 Supported operators: == (equal), != (not equal), &gt; (greater), &gt;= (greater or equal), &lt; (less), &lt;= (less or equal), &amp;&amp; (and), &#124;&#124; (or).
 Supported math functions: https://docs.microsoft.com/en-us/dotnet/api/system.math?view=netframework-4.7.2#methods  Additionally, `Random(int min, int max)` function is supported, returning a random integer between specified min and max values.
 It's possible to use existing variable names as rhs (right hand side operand); to distinguish a plain text value from a variable name, wrap the value in single quotes (').
 It's possible to group the expressions with round parentheses.
 goto | Pair&lt;String, String&gt; | Path to go when expression is true; see `@goto` action for the path format. set | String | Set expression to execute when the conditional expression is true; see `@set` action for syntax reference. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action.